Axl11/Ezio_GitHub/README.md

 # Ezio_GitHub
-This is an test from the edx course about GitHub
+This is an test from the edx course about GitHub.

+We create repositories to better control our projects.